manig1729/PeachOS/README.md

 # PeachOS

-A simple kernel (written in C and assembly) designed for the Intel x86 family of processors
+A bootloader and kernel (written in C and assembly) designed for the intel x86 family of processors

 I am maintaining this repository as I follow Daniel McCarthy's Udemy Course - "Developing a Multithreaded Kernel From Scratch!"